 15,20,25, 30, 35-Year or Longer Mortgages

-When you first begin your journey in purchasing your first investment real estate property, I recommend you go for at least a 30-year mortgage.
+When you first begin purchasing your first investment real estate property, I recommend you go for at least a 30-year mortgage.

 Make sure your bank gives you options for repayment, and you should be able to handle these repayment options through your online banking.